Labor Standards Assurance System (LSAS)

 * Suppliers must be audited to Level 1 as a minimum before NHS Trusts can purchase supplies through NHS SC.

 International Associates is accredited by the Social Accountability Services (SAAS) for SA8000, which enables us to audit NHS Suppliers against the four levels of maturity.
 Each level has clear goals for the supplier to progress to Level 4.

-LSAS enables suppliers to demonstrate labour standards are monitored throughout their supply chain and risk reduction with a policy of continual improvement.
+LSAS enables suppliers to demonstrate labor standards are monitored throughout their supply chain and risk reduction with a policy of continual improvement.

-International Associates has developed a set of online eLearning training modules that cover aspects form LSAS Awareness to levels 1 to 4. to give additional assistance to companies implementing their Labour Standards system.
+International Associates has developed a set of online eLearning training modules that cover aspects from LSAS Awareness to levels 1 to 4.
+To give additional assistance to companies implementing their Labor Standards system.

 Direct and Indirect benefits of Implementing LSAS

 Here you can create the content that will be used within the module.

 Meeting Contractual Obligations

 Systems and standards such as the LSAS were created as requirements for suppliers.
 In order to bid on, or keep certain contracts — companies must become compliant.
 This results in a direct financial impact to the bottom line.

 If you are also required to implement the Modern Slavery Act, you have the opportunity to use LSAS compliance as the basis for your ethical procurement processes.